The finishing.com Hotline: Serious Education ... plus the most fun you can have in metal finishing. Ted Mooney, Webmaster

 August 15, 2009

 Q. I understand that copper sulphate kills tree roots.
-I use Rid-x on a regular basis, to increase bacteria.
+I use Rid-x [linked by editor to product info at Amazon] on a regular basis, to increase bacteria.
 Is there any detrimental effect to bacteria from use of copper sulphate?
 Thanks.Jo Coke

 - Signal Mountain, Tennessee